SoujanyaBasangari/MSR_Reproduction_AIMMX/README.md

 * File > Upload notebook > open aimmx.ipynb

-* Execute command mentioned in first cell.
-Upload all files in Data folder
+* To upload all files which are in Data folder,execute command mentioned in first cell

 * Select runtime in menu > Run all (all required installations are done with pip install commands)